johnnyBira/responsive-props/README.md

 `responsive-props` is a [HOC](https://reactjs.org/docs/higher-order-components.html) that enhances a [styled component](https://www.styled-components.com/) with a responsive API, to handle styling based on any number of media queries.

-This is useful when a styled component needs to have different styles based one or more media queries, in different contexts of an application.
+This is useful when a styled component needs to have different styles based on one or more media queries, in different contexts of an application.

 A common example of this is a column in a grid, where a column can have a different widths depending on a matching media query.
-For that particular use case, `responsive-props` can provide the following API:
+For this particular use case, `responsive-props` can provide the following API:

 ```javascript
 // Possibility to target specific media queries and apply styles accordingly